 Earth Notes: Radbot: Origin Myth: 2

 The lone tech wolf is rarely going to change the world, IT fantasies and movies notwithstanding.
 To be successful there usually needs to be a team, including communication and business skills.
-The tech is likely to prove to be a tiny part of the overall effort that a startup needs to put in to solve the problem that it’s aiming to address...
+The tech is likely a tiny part of the overall effort that a startup needs to put in to solve the problem that it’s aiming to address...

 And that's just the rational hurdles!